project Type > Architecture > Healthcare + Wellness

 Healthcare + Wellness Architecture

-Our designs for healthcare and wellness architecture are motivated by purpose and the quality of life of those who use the building every day.
-Our solutions seek to foster emotional, physical, and cognitive well-being.
+Pickard Chilton’s designs for healthcare and wellness architecture are motivated by purpose and the quality of life of those who use our buildings every day.
+These innovative and transformative projects seek to foster emotional, physical, and cognitive well-being while improving the lives of occupants and be a catalyst for positive change.
+Environmental and wellness considerations have been at the core of our ethos since the founding of our studio.

-The Emory University Hospital Midtown is a glass-enclosed conservatory that serves as the front entrance to the complex, with public lobbies, waiting areas and cafés.
+The Emory University Hospital Midtown features a glass-enclosed conservatory that serves as the front entrance to the complex, with public lobbies, waiting areas and cafés.

 The glass lighted exterior design of the ExxonMobil Energy Center located in Houston, Texas projecting its reflection.